Future developments in Singapore: Expansion of Integrated Resorts

 Announced on 3 April 2019, the Marina Bay Sands (MBS) and Resorts World Sentosa (RWS) will be expanded, with the plans costing S$9 billion.

 Marina Bay Sands (MBS)

-The MBS will build a new 15,000-seat indoor entertainment arena, as well as a fourth tower containing about 1,000 hotel rooms, a sky roof with a swimming pool and a "signature restaurant".
+The MBS will build a new 15,000-seat indoor entertainment arena, as well as a fourth tower containing 587 hotel all-suite rooms, a sky roof with a swimming pool and a "signature restaurant".
 New ballrooms, exhibition halls will be built with food and beverage options to expand.
 The tower will be located next to the existing development.